Trade Marks - Don't Get Scammed

 - Consider reporting the communication to Scamwatch.gov.au.

-What can you do if you think you've been scammed?
+What you can do if you think you've been scammed

 If you think that you have been scammed, you can: